puraminy/nodcast/README.md

 pip install newspaper3k
 ```

-Then, when you start Nodreader, two new options are added to the main menu, namely `website articles` and `webpage`.
+Then, when you start NodCast, two new options are added to the main menu, namely `website articles` and `webpage`.